 In this article, we will go over the guidelines that you, as a user, can give the software to achieve your goal layout.
 Let's uncover some of the magic behind the layout algorithm!

-First, let's tackle the inputs of interest that appear in the Electrical tab.
-These are found under the sections Type of Layout and Electrical Configuration.
+First, let's tackle the inputs of interest that appear in the Layout and Electrical tab.
+These are found under the sections Type of Layout and Solar field.

 Type of Layout